rh-aiservices-bu/arc-model/attendee_instructions.md

 We could also run the sanity-check here, but the pipeline will take care of that for us.

-5. Run the notebook `6_git_commit_and_push.ipynb` again to commit and push our model changes to our dev git repo.
+5. Run the notebook `6_git_commit_and_push.ipynb` again to commit and push our model changes to our git repo.

 ### Watch the build.